Research centres, groups and chairs

 Centre de recherche interuniversitaire sur la littérature et la culture québécoises (CRILCQ)

 CRILCQ brings together researchers from many universities working in literary, theatrical, artistic and musical studies, and in cultural history.
-It aims to improve knowledge in Quebec's literature and culture by producing major synthesis and theoretical reflection on contemporary literature and culture.
+It aims to improve knowledge of Quebec's literature and culture by producing major analysis and theoretical reflections on contemporary literature and culture.

 CRIalt (Centre de recherches intermédiales en arts, lettres et techniques)